Perfect Bound Book Setup

 Page Numbering

-We highly recommend you number your pages.
+We highly recommend numbering your pages.
 This can be done in different ways, but always be consistent in placing your numbers.

 Incorporating Blank Pages – and starting new sections on a facing page